Bob Heinz

 Robert Kenneth Heinz (born July 25, 1947) is a former defensive tackle in American college and professional football.
-He was drafted in the 2nd round (37th pick overall) of the 1969 NFL Draft by the Miami Dolphins, and played professionally for the Miami Dolphins and the Washington Redskins.
+He was drafted in the 2nd round (37th pick overall) of the 1969 NFL/AFL draft by the Miami Dolphins, and played professionally for the Miami Dolphins and the Washington Redskins.

 Biography

 Heinz was born in Milwaukee, Wisconsin and attended Messmer High School in Milwaukee and Lincoln High School in Stockton, California.
 He played college football at San Joaquin Delta College and the University of the Pacific.
 Heinz was inducted into the University of the Pacific Hall of Fame as a 1987-1988 Inductee.

 He played for the Miami Dolphins from 1969 to 1977 and for the Washington Redskins in 1978.
 He is a member of the undefeated (17–0) 1972 Miami Dolphins.

 After retiring from the NFL, Heinz became an advertising executive in Palo Alto, California.